-Chaantzu Hadji Ismail has been a practitioner of traditional Chinese and Indonesian martial arts for over 40 years.
+Chaantzu Hajji Ismail has been a practitioner of traditional Chinese and Indonesian martial arts for over 40 years.

-He was first introduced to martial arts by GrandMaster Art Sikes at Cleveland Ohio's Mosque of IRM.
-Being a teacher from the Liu Seong World Kung Fu Federation, GrandMaster Sikes taught Ismail the southern disciplines of Siu-lum Pai and Kuntao Silat.
+He was first introduced to martial arts by GrandMaster Art Sikes at Cleveland Ohio's Masjid Mu'min, IRM Inc. Being a teacher from the Liu Seong World Kung Fu Federation, GrandMaster Sikes taught the brotherhood members including Ismail the southern disciplines of Siu-lum Pai and Kuntao Silat.

 GrandMaster, Goeroe Agoeng Wetzel became the second teacher to Chaantzu Ismail and other school members for a short time teaching the Indonesian system of Poekoelan Tjimindie Serak.
 This unique system included learning traditional jurus, langkah, sambut, rahasia, fighting techniques and the spiritual training of kebatinan.